vshanbha/graalpy-sentiment/README.md

 Explanation:

--   `-v /path/to/your/python/scripts:/opt/python_scripts`: This mounts the local directory `/path/to/your/python/scripts` on your host machine to the directory `/opt/python_scripts` inside the container.
+-   `-v /path/to/your/python/scripts:/opt/python_scripts`: This mounts the local directory `/path/to/your/python/scripts` on our host machine to the directory `/opt/python_scripts` inside the container.
 -   `-e JAVA_OPTS="-Dexternal.python.script=/opt/python_scripts/external_sentiment_analysis.py"`: This sets the `JAVA_OPTS` environment variable to include the `-Dexternal.python.script` system property, pointing to the location of the Python script inside the container.

 Ensure that the Python script is accessible inside the container at the specified path (`/opt/python_scripts/external_sentiment_analysis.py` in this example).